 Minimum MLR and Medical Cost Corridors.
-A portion of our premium revenue may be returned if certain minimum amounts are not spent on defined medical care costs.
+A portion of our premium revenue may be returned if certain minimum amounts are not spent on defined medical care costs as a percentage of premium revenue, or minimum medical loss ratio ("Minimum MLR").
 Under certain medical cost corridor provisions, the health plans may receive additional premiums if amounts spent on medical care costs exceed a defined maximum threshold.